TranscribeFast Team

 • Surface better probes and examples.

-• Match your target population but are not part of the main study.
+• Mirror your target population, but not part of the main sample.

 • Depth and relevance of responses.